Encore-Developers/Encore/CHARTS.md

 - A `[music_start]` event tells the game where the first beatline should appear.
 - A `[music_end]` event tells the game where to stop displaying beatlines.
 - An `[end]` event should be placed at the very end of the chart MIDI, or where the game should cut to the Results screen.

+`EVENTS` is also useful for creating practice sections.
+Refer to the [RBN documentation](http://docs.c3universe.com/rbndocs/index.php?title=Practice_Sections) for more practice section information.

 ## Audio
 As Encore uses BASS and BASSOPUS, you can use WAV/AIFF/MP3/MP2/MP1/OGG/OPUS files for music. **OGG and OPUS are highly recommended.**